Thai partner requirements under Thai law: what foreign investors must know

 Legal agreements to frame the relationship between foreign investor and Thai partner: why the shareholder agreement matters

-In joint ventures between a foreign investor and a Thai partner, Shareholder Agreement play a pivotal role in defining the legal and commercial framework of the partnership.
-Beyond the Articles of Association, which provide the general legal structure of the company, the Shareholders’ Agreement offers a tailored and private contract between the parties that reflects their specific expectations, strategic goals, and risk allocation mechanisms.
+In joint ventures between a foreign investor and a Thai partner, the Shareholder Agreement plays a pivotal role.
+It defines the legal and commercial framework of the partnership.
+The Articles of Association provide the general legal structure of the company.
+However, the Shareholders’ Agreement offers a tailored and private contract between the parties.
+This contract reflects their specific expectations, strategic goals, and risk allocation mechanisms.

 What is the intent of a shareholder agreement?

-The primary function is providing clarity on internal dynamics.
-It delineates the prerogatives and obligations of every party, establishes processes for consensus building and conflict mediation, and supplies a framework for unforeseen difficulties like paralysis, separation of ways, or fluctuations in involvement.
+The primary function is to provide clarity on internal dynamics.
+It delineates the prerogatives and obligations of each party.
+It establishes processes for consensus building and conflict mediation.
+It also supplies a framework for unforeseen difficulties like paralysis, separation of ways, or fluctuations in involvement.

-It proves particularly important when one side (frequently the foreign investor) takes on disproportionate risk by contributing capital or expertise while the other (the Thai partner) offers local networks, authorizations, or operational backing.
+This is especially important when one side, often the foreign investor, takes on disproportionate risk.
+The foreign investor contributes capital or expertise, while the Thai partner offers local networks, authorizations, or operational backing.

 Key elements commonly incorporated